 Step 4: Prepare Your Garden Site

 Soil improvement is an important part of preparing a garden from year to year.
 Home test kits make it easy to keep tabs on how your soil is doing.
-Regular addition of compost and use of mulch is also ideal for maintaining soil health.
+Regular addition of compost is also ideal for maintaining soil health.
 If you have a specific problem with your soil that is limiting production, you will want to create a plan to address the issue before planting, as well.